FlyingFaller/WeekendWordleBot/README.md

-WeekendWordleBot is a work-in-progress bot to """optimally""" solve the NYT Wordle game I decided to make for fun one (three) weekened.
-It only has knowledge of the 14,855 valid guess words (kinda), not the much small solution set (which doesn't exist publically anymore).
-It's based in Shannon entropy/information theory and there are many explinations out there for similar bots see the excellent videos by 3b1b.

 ## Background and Motivation

-Approaches to developing a Wordle bot can be broadly categorized into two groups: those using **heuristic-based**, real-time computation and those that rely on a **precomputed** search of the entire solution space.
+Approaches to developing a Wordle bot can be broadly categorized into two groups: those using heuristic-based, real-time computation and those that rely on a precomputed search of the entire solution space.

 The precomputed approach can achieve provably-optimal performance.
 For example, the paper *An Exact and Interpretable Solution to Wordle* by Bertsimas and Paskov leveraged exact dynamic programming to fully map the game's decision tree.
 However, this optimality comes at a significant computational cost.
 According to the paper,

 > "The current form of Wordle — with 6 rounds, 5 letter words, and a guess and solution space of sizes 10,657 and 2,315, respectively — took days to solve via an efficient C++ implementation of the algorithm, parallelized across a 64-core computer."

 The primary disadvantage of these solve-once methods is their **brittleness**.
 If the list of valid guesses or possible answers changes, the entire multi-day computation must be redone.
 And the game has changed since that paper's publication.
-The valid guess space has expanded to **14,855 words**, and since the New York Times (NYT) acquired Wordle, the daily answer is chosen by an editor, not from a fixed, publicly known list.
+The valid guess space has expanded to 14,855 words, and since the New York Times (NYT) acquired Wordle, the daily answer is chosen by an editor, not from a fixed, publicly known list.

 This uncertainty creates several challenges for bot development:
 1. Relying on the pre-NYT answer list creates a significant risk of being unable to solve for newer, out-of-list words.